Proud Canadian Company

 The longer answer?
 It helps to pick up French when you’re in Montréal.
 If you’re planning on staying in the city for the long haul, learning French is an asset to have, as many of the locals are French-speaking and bilingual.

 Much of the rest of Quebec requires a basic level of French ability.
-If you plan to migrate to Montréal from abroad, you will need to prove your French ability before you can become a resident of Quebec.
+If you plan to immigrate to Montréal from abroad, you will need to demonstrate your proficiency in French before you can become a resident of Quebec.

 Why is Montréal popular?

-Montréal is a unique city in Canada, as it combines elements of Canada’s British, American, and French influences.
-Because of this, Montréal is popular with many different people for many reasons.
-There is something for everyone, from culture to art, architecture and history to comedy, food, and sports.
+Montréal is a unique city in Canada, combining elements of Canada’s British, American, and French influences.
+As a result, Montréal is popular with a wide range of people for many reasons.
+There is something for everyone, from culture and art to architecture and history, and from comedy, food, and sports.

-Montréal is also one of Canada’s most historic cities, dating back to the mid-1600s, plus many internationally-acclaimed art galleries, restaurants, nightclubs, cocktail bars, and boundless examples of beautiful architecture, old and new, reside here.
+Montréal is also one of Canada’s most historic cities, dating back to the mid-1600s, and it is home to many internationally acclaimed art galleries, restaurants, nightclubs, cocktail bars, and boundless examples of beautiful architecture, old and new.

-Montréal is home to the internationally-renowned Montréal comedy festival, Just For Laughs (Juste Pour Rire), and one of the most successful and historied hockey teams on the planet, the Montréal Canadiens.
-Finally, Montréal’s housing is also some of Canada’s most affordable for a major city.
+Montréal is home to the internationally renowned Montréal comedy festival, Just For Laughs (Juste Pour Rire), and one of the most successful and storied hockey teams on the planet, the Montréal Canadiens.
+Finally, Montréal’s housing is among Canada’s most affordable for a major city.

 Why is Toronto popular?

-Toronto is a major city situated on the shores of Lake Ontario and spanning hundreds of square kilometres, with something to love for everyone.
+Toronto is a major city situated on the shores of Lake Ontario, spanning hundreds of square kilometres and offering something for everyone.
 Toronto is the largest city in Canada and the 4th largest in North America, after Mexico City, New York City, and Los Angeles.
 It is a truly global city, boasting one of the most diverse populations and a rich mix of cultures among North American cities.

 Home to world-famous sports teams, music and events centres, orchestras, jazz clubs, theatres, art galleries, the iconic Yonge and Dundas Square, Kensington Market, the nightlife of Queen West and King Street, bustling Chinatown and Koreatown, and many more unique neighbourhoods.
 Toronto is a great place to live despite the high cost of living.